 - Set the parameters for the Low Frequency Variant Detection step (see figure 23.30).
 For a description of the different parameters that can be adjusted in the variant detection step, see http://resources.qiagenbioinformatics.com/manuals/clcgenomicsworkbench/current/index.php?manual=Low_Frequency_Variant_Detection.html.

-- If you are working with the workflow for Human, specify here the relevant 1000 Genomes population (and HapMap populations at the next step) from the drop-down list (see figure 23.31).
+- If you are working with the workflow for Human, specify here the relevant 1000 Genomes population (and HapMap populations at the next step) (see figure 23.31).
 Choose the population that matches best the population your samples are derived from.

 Under "Locked settings" you can see that "Automatically join adjacent MNVs and SNVs" has been selected.
 The reason for this is that many databases do not report a succession of SNVs as one MNV as is the case for CLC Workbench, and as a consequence it is not possible to directly compare variants called with CLC Workbench with these databases.
 In order to support filtering against these databases anyway, the option to Automatically join adjacent MNVs and SNVs is enabled.
 This means that an MNV in the experimental data will get an exact match, if a set of SNVs and MNVs in the database can be combined to provide the same allele.
 This assumes that SNVs and MNVs in the track of known variants represent the same allele, although there is no evidence for this in the track of known variants.